Christoph Croisé — Debut CD with Oxana Shevchenko

 Prokofiev, Brahms, Tchaikovsky, Paganini, Popper

 2015-09-24 — Added link for hardcopy CD purchase

 2016-08-01 — Brushed up for better readability

-After the concert at the Lucerne Festival on 2015-08-27, I seized the opportunity to purchase a hard copy of Christoph Croisé‘s debut CD (initially only available as MP3-download from on-line shops) that he recorded together with Oxana Shevchenko.
+After the concert at the Lucerne Festival on 2015-08-27, I seized the opportunity to purchase a hard copy of the debut CD for Christoph Croisé debut CD (initially only available as MP3-download from online shops) that he recorded together with Oxana Shevchenko.
 And I thought I’d follow up with a short posting about this CD: